lsst-dm/dmtn-210/index.rst

 Single Namespace
 ----------------

-All Strimzi and Kubernetes resources reside in the same namespace, with the exception of the Strimzi Operator and Strimzi Registry Operator.
+All Strimzi and alert stream resources reside in the ``sasquatch`` namespace.
 This is done because it's the simplest way to allow internal authentication to the Kafka cluster using Kubernetes Secrets.

 The Strimzi Operator creates Kubernetes Secrets for each ``KafkaUser`` associated with a Kafka cluster that it manages.
-These Secrets hold all of the data required for a Kafka client to connect to the broker: TLS certificates, usernames, passwords - anything needed for a particular authentication mechanism.
+These Secrets hold all of the data required for a Kafka client to connect to the broker: TLS certificates, usernames, passwords — anything needed for a particular authentication mechanism.

 The Secrets are created automatically, and will be updated or rotated automatically if the Kafka Cluster is changed.
-In addition, they can be securely passed in to application code using Kubernetes' primitives for secret management, which gives us confidence that access is safe.
-This hands-off system greatly simplifies the coordination processes that would be required if credentials were manually managed without Strimzi.

-However, they come with a downside, which is that Secrets cannot be accessed across namespace boundaries; they must be resident in a single namespace and can only be used from there.
+However, they cannot be accessed across namespace boundaries; they must be resident in a single namespace and can only be used from there.
-Strimzi chooses to create them in the same namespace as that of the ``Kafka`` resources.
+Strimzi creates them in the same namespace as the ``Kafka`` resources.

 Since we want to also use the Secrets for access from applications, this means that the applications need to all reside in the same namespace as the ``Kafka`` resource - effectively requiring that everything be in one namespace if it needs to access Kafka internally.